semprag/semprag.github.io/checklist.md

 * use the `\text{}` macro to wrap object language expressions inside any math environment
 * use the `\co` macro (provided by `sp.cls`) for the "such that" colon in math environments

+Believe it or not, the above are the main stumbling blocks for a quick conversion of a manuscript to a publishable S&P paper.
+There are more subtle guidelines on the other pages of this site, but these are the most important issues.